 - Expanding the NFIP’s flood modeling capabilities to inform pricing and business strategies;

-- Engaging industry partners as FEMA continues to build the NFIP Reinsurance Program.
+- Engaging industry partners as the NFIP continues to build the reinsurance program.

-Q: How much money did FEMA recover under the 2017 reinsurance agreement as a result of the 2017 hurricane season?
+Q: How much money did FEMA recover under the 2017 reinsurance placement as a result of the 2017 hurricane season?